 Question: What do I do if blisters do occur?

-1. Properly prepare the Gelcoat - This includes getting all of the antifouling paint off and removal of as much gelcoat as necessary to get the hull dry (i.e. the entire gelcoat or just small areas).
+1. Properly prepare the Gelcoat - This includes getting all of the antifouling paint off and removing as much gelcoat as necessary to get the hull dry (i.e. the entire gelcoat or just small areas).
 A professional who has looked at your boat should make this determination.

 2. Drying of the hull - This is the most critical step in the process.
 If you do not get the hull dry it will re-blister.
 We recommend a comprehensive washing and drying procedure.